Frequently Asked Questions, for peer reviewers and Journals

 At ReviewerCredits.com we have decided to create our own metric to appraise and measure the work of reviewers.
 Every time you perform a review, upon verification with the Journal, you will receive an academic score to create your reviewer Index.
 The higher the Index, the more important is your activity as a reviewer.
 This Index can be used to demonstrate your involvement as a reviewer in the research community.
 You can also add into your resume the details of all the reviews you performed by downloading a full scale certificate.
 The verification process of peer-reviews is key to create a reviewer Index that is certified and reliable.

 After completing the review of a manuscript, log on to ReviewerCredits.com and enter the required details (the Journal’s name, the editorial office email, manuscript number, date review completed).
 No confidential information is required or disclosed.
 After receiving a claim, we ask confirmation to the Journal’s editor and, once confirmation is received, we will add the credits to your personal area.
 Depending on the Journal profile on ReviewerCredits.com, your credits may vary.
 You also earn credits if you invite a colleague to join ReviewerCredits.com.

 What can I do with my credits?

-Your credits entitle you to access selected products in our online store.
+Your credits entitle you to access selected products in our online Reward Center.
 The store includes different items, ranging from discounted article processing charges to online courses.

 What is the value of the certificate?